reactjs/react.dev/src/content/blog/2023/03/16/introducing-react-dev.md

 #### Form (two variables) {/*form-two-variables*/}

-You can declare more than one state variable in the same component.
+You can declare more than one state variable in the same Component.
 Each state variable is completely independent.

 <Sandpack>